skip navigation

 Permitting Process for Wireless Antenna Facilities

-On January 8, 2014, AWC sponsored a webinar on the changing regulations and laws regarding the permitting process for wireless antenna facilities.
-We encourage you to review the two PowerPoint presentations or watch the entire webinar.
+In 2014, AWC sponsored a webinar on the changing regulations and laws regarding the permitting process for wireless antenna facilities.
+A webinar recording is available.

 The federal law and rule changes were made to expedite the processing of applications for new antenna facilities or changes to existing facilities.
 The federal rule changes include what is referred to as the "shot clock" rule, which limits the time that a local government can take to either grant or deny an application.
 The state of Washington has added a categorical SEPA exemption for certain antenna installations.